oracle/coherence-operator/docs/user-guide.md

 2. Ensure docker is running on current host.
 If not, run through [the Docker getting-started](https://docs.docker.com/get-started/).

-3. Build and tag a docker image for your *coherence-operator-hello-example*:
+3. Build and tag a docker image for your *hello-server-config-sidecar*:

     ```
-    $ docker build -t "coherence-operator-hello-server-config:1.0.0-SNAPSHOT" .
+    $ docker build -t "hello-server-config-sidecar:1.0.0-SNAPSHOT" .
     ```

     Note that the trailing dot "." is very significant.
 It means, "run